sbadillo/neural-networks-dogbreed/README.md

 It is recommended to set-up a python virtual environment using the `conda` package manager from the Anaconda distribution ([available here](https://www.anaconda.com/products/distribution)).

 Run this command from a conda-enabled shell.
-This will create a new environment called **`dog-env`** and install all dependencies:
+This will create a new environment called **`dog-env`** and install all dependencies.

     $ conda env create -f environment.yml